clp/learn_python/find_answers/README_2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 The number of o/p records can be varied by changing
-   the num_owners variable.
+   the MAX_OWNERS variable.
-   Original setting of num_owners is 10.
+   Original setting of MAX_OWNERS is 10.

   * When using the full Questions.csv and Answers.csv i/p files,
+    with MAX_OWNERS set to 10,
     the o/p file was 8749 lines long and was built in 36 sec
     on my system.

-  * With num_owners set to 50 for the same data set,
+  * With MAX_OWNERS set to 50 for the same data set,
     the o/p file was 22023 lines long and was built in 59 sec.

 #.
 One way to use the data: run the grade_each_answer.py program